-The City of Dalton completed three out of seven goals outlined in its 2018 Annual Action Plan by funding public services, public facility infrastructure improvement projects, and code enforcement activities.
-However, two goals were not met; specifically to increase and improve affordable housing and to prevent/reduce homelessness-public facility.
-These goals are currently in progress and will be completed in 2018.
+The City of Dalton completed all goals outlined in its 2019 Annual Action Plan by funding public services, public facility infrastructure improvement projects, housing rehabilitation, and economic development.
 The following table provides a summary of Consolidated Plan goals and the City's progress towards accomplishing these goals.